jytime/Deep-SfM-Revisited/README.md

 --pretrained kitti.pth.tar"
 ```

-The default evaluation split is Eigen.
+The default evaluation split is Eigen, where the metric abs_rel should be around 0.053 and rmse should be close to 2.22.
 If you would like to use the Eigen SfM split, please set cfg.EIGEN_SFM = True and cfg.KITTI_697 = False.

 ## KITTI Pose